detecttechnologies/Gitlab-CI-CD-Templates/automation/docs/Troubleshooting.md

-# Troubleshooting Guide for T-pulse CI/CD Pipeline
+# Troubleshooting Guide for automation CI/CD Pipeline

-This document provides a troubleshooting guide for common issues that might be encountered when working with the T-pulse CI/CD pipeline.
+This document provides a troubleshooting guide for common issues that might be encountered when working with the automation CI/CD pipeline.

 [TOC]